Rugby union in the Soviet Union: History

 In the first half of the 20th century, Soviet citizens endured the brunt of two world wars, two revolutions (1905 & 1917), a devastating Civil War, and a number of famines.
 In addition, there was some severe political repression, notably the Great Purge in the 1930s, which led to many people being sent to the Gulag.
 It is understandable that under such circumstances, a team sport such as rugby could not flourish and was low on the list of people's priorities.
 Only with the less repressive regime of the post-Stalin period did Soviet rugby begin to establish a firm base.

 Indigenous football codes

 The Soviet Union had a number of different indigenous football codes, some of which bore a resemblance to rugby.
-Amongst these were lelo burti (Georgia), shvalyga (Russia and the Ukraine), and kila.
-(Russia and the Ukraine), aimtskachara (Abkhazia),and various forms of buzkashi also existed in Soviet Central Asia.
+Amongst these were lelo burti (Georgia), shvalyga (Russia and Ukraine), and kila.
+(Russia and Ukraine), aimtskachara (Abkhazia), and various forms of buzkashi also existed in Soviet Central Asia.